SanjayDookhoo/nodejs-better-console/README.md

 # Description

 Testing a `node.js` script is considerably different than testing javascript in a browser.
 Debugging `node.js` can be fun and easy.
 This package provides additional functionality for debugging `node.js` via console messages.
+Only one function call is necessary at the entrance JavaScript file (ie. `index.js`) to override console functionality throughout the script.

 ## Features